Frequently asked questions

 And, medical students are very welcome to apply also to the other PhD programs in HBRS.

 The MD/PhD program Molecular Medicine has a written test as second selection step.
-This test is performed on site in Hannover, online or in your home country under supervision of a DAAD office, embassy, professor etc.
+This test is either performed online or in rare cases in your home country under supervision of a professor etc.

 How will my studies be financed?

-Every student receives either a stipend or salary of about 1500,- Euro/month.
+Every student receives either a stipend or salary of at least 1500,- Euro/month.
 In principle, the leader of project (supervisor) will give you financial support for the whole PhD time.
 We only accept open project offers if they are financially secured.

 You will have a student status!
 You will only have to pay the immatriculation fee (no study fee) and will receive a student travel card for Hannover and Lower Saxony.